Fixed Term Accounts

 It’s important to know that you can’t withdraw money from a fixed rate bond until the end of the term - what’s called maturity.
 So it’s best for savers who know they won’t need the money in the meantime.

-These accounts offer higher maximum balances than our Fixed Rate Cash ISA accounts, and some accounts also allow lower minimum balances.
+These accounts offer higher maximum balances than our Fixed Rate Cash ISA accounts.

 To understand how much interest you can earn before you pay tax on it please refer to the HMRC website.

 Cash ISAs can accept up to £20,000 in total in the current tax year, 2020/21.
 Remember you can split your total £20,000 into cash ISAs (such as our savings accounts) and stocks and shares ISAs, and it can be invested with different providers as long as the total doesn’t exceed the limit.